iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Your flight controller and single module are now ready for :ref:`testing <testing_with_qgc>`.
 In order to add more PWM outputs, simply set the other MAIN outputs to the correct motor output, and ensure each channel is using the PWM 400 Hz protocol.

+Optional Advanced Configuration Example
+###########################################

+For advanced users making use of advanced arming features, we recommend that you coordinate your PX4 configuration with your module's :ref:`arming parameter settings <manual_advanced_arming>`.
+For example, suppose your module is configured to disarm on throttle commands between 0 and 2%, and to arm between 2 and 12.5%.
+When the flight controller is disarmed, we want our module to be as well.
+Since Vertiq modules use a range of 1000us to 2000us for PWM throttle parsing, we can easily map our percentages to the correct Disarmed, Minimum, and Maximum values.
+When disarmed, we want the flight controller to output a command that will disarm the module.
+So, we will set our Disarmed value to 1000us as it represents a 0% throttle.
+Now, we want to ensure the module arms when the flight controller does, so we'll adjust our minimum flight controller output to fall inside of our :ref:`arming region <arming_throttle_regions>`.
+To ensure we fall inside of the arming region, we will configure the flight controller to output a 2.5% throttle once armed.
+2.5% of our 1000us range is 25, so we'll set our Minimum to 1025us.
+The maximum is defined by the longest pulse Vertiq modules accept as PWM throttles, 2000us.

 Setting PX4 DSHOT Parameters
 ****************************